One Quick Tip: How to Freeze Stock in Glass Canning Jars

 Don't the Jars Crack?

-Honestly, I have lost a couple of jars – but only when I overfilled them.
+Honestly, I have lost a couple of jars – but that's among hundreds of jars and most importantly, only when I overfilled them.
 And even then, cleanup was no problem.
 Since the stock was still frozen, it was easy to lift the cracked jars out of the freezer to let the stock thaw in the sink, then recycle the broken glass.
 Lesson well learned!
 Don't over-fill the jars!

 I also get the idea that's it's better to move completely chilled jars to the freezer, rather than warm jars to the freezer.
 This isn't scientific, just the sense I get.